queebles/dryworkflow/README.md

 pdflatex --version
 ```

-Queebles: I have found that with Choclatey from [https://chocolatey.org/](https://chocolatey.org/), the *make* install went much easier, with fewer issues.
+Queebles: With Choclatey from [https://chocolatey.org/](https://chocolatey.org/), the *make* install went much easier, with fewer issues.
 I would recommend it for *git* and *pandoc* as well.
-I found that perl was needed for *make* and went with strawberry perl.
+Perl was needed for *make* and I went with strawberry perl.

 ```{bash}
 choco install git